tech4nature/hogapp/README.md

 # Installation

-Requires python3, and a postgres server
+Requires python3, a postgres server, and a redis server

 ## Create environment